Dramatic Arc

 Unfortunately, you can’t just present the above information in Q&A format.
 These are the questions you’ll have to answer in prose, in a maximum of two paragraphs, in a style that tells the agent something about you, your book and your voice.
 Yes.
 It is moderately difficult to do.
 But now you’ve got tons of ideas for how to pull it off and what the meat of your query should include.

-Then, you’ll finish your query with:
+Then, you’ll finish your literary agent query letter with:

 1. Some brief biographical information.
 Things that are relevant: if your life has somehow inspired something in your novel, like you’re writing about a kid who’s obsessed with physics and you happen to be a physicist, also mention previous publication credits, advanced degrees like an MFA or anything else that is applicable to writing, etc. Things that are not relevant: how many cats you have, that your kids loved this book when they read it, how great the weather/food/backpacking is in your neck of the woods.